bannerImage.png

 You need to review this carefully, the implication being your taxable income could then exceed thresholds and that could then reduce your personal allowance (see the earlier section on income tax), thereby giving rise to a greater tax liability.

 Strategies such as the above are applicable if you're purchasing a second property for the first time.
-However, if the higher earner owns the property then options could include transferring up to 50% to the lower earner.
-This shouldn't trigger a capital gains charge, however, a SDLT charge would be incurred on the value of any borrowing taken on by the new owner if this is above the tax free threshold.
+However, if the higher earner owns the property, then options could include transferring up to 50% to the lower earner.
+This shouldn't trigger a capital gains charge, however, a SDLT charge could be incurred on the value of any borrowing taken on by the new owner if this is above the tax free threshold.

 Be sure to take advice prior to any asset transfers because perceived tax efficiency could easily be reversed in the event other taxes are triggered by the transfer.
 This is why tax advice and strategy should be based on your whole circumstances and not just one single area of legislation.